aileenzeng/sidewalk-docker/README.md

 3. Obtain a database dump.
 Name it `sidewalk.sql` and place it into the `resources` folder.
 4. Run `docker-compose build` in the project's root directory - this is the directory with the `docker-compose.yml` file.
 This command builds the `Dockerfile`s for the `website` and `db` services.
 This step can take ~3-4 minutes the first time.
 5. Run `docker-compose up -d db`.
 You will need to run this twice until the message says '`Starting sidewalkdocker_db_1 ... done`'.
-6. Run the following commands:
+6. Run the following commands to create the `postgres` user and to restore the database:
 ```
-docker exec -it sidewalkdocker_db_1 createuser -s postgres
+docker exec -it sidewalkdocker_db_1 createuser -U sidewalk -s postgres
 docker exec -it sidewalkdocker_db_1 createdb -T template0 -U postgres sidewalk
 docker exec -it sidewalkdocker_db_1 pg_restore -U postgres -d sidewalk docker-entrypoint-initdb.d/sidewalk.sql
 ```

-7. After the database is created, run `docker-compose up`.
+7. After the database finishes restoring, run `docker-compose up`.
 (If this doesn't work, try `docker-compose up --force-recreate`.
 This takes care of problems related to environment variables) This step can take ~5-10 minutes the first time.

 ## Running (general purpose)
 1. (Optional: if no changes to ProjectSidewalk) Run `docker-compose build`.